Bent four in the corner is dead

-On this page, we consider a White group (topic diagrams 1 and 2) which is surrounded by a live enemy Black group and whose eyeshape can be reduced to the L-shaped bent four in the corner (reference diagram).
-Such a surrounded group is also known as bent four in the corner.
-Note that in the topic diagrams, White cannot play inside the eye, otherwise White will be dead with a three-space dead shape.
+Topic diagrams 1 and 2 show a fully surrounded white group whose eyeshape can be reduced to the L-shaped bent four in the corner shown in the reference diagram.
+Such a surrounded group is referred to as bent four in the corner.
+Note that in the topic diagrams, White cannot play inside the eye, otherwise she will be dead with a three-space dead shape.
 If White has no unremovable ko threats, then it can be proven that the White group is dead.

 Under the Japanese rules, the bent four in the corner is always dead as a rule.
 This is because the determination of life-and-death at the end of the game effectively assumes that the player of the surrounded group has no unremovable ko threats.

 In the proverb, “bent four” does not refer to the actual bent four shape but every other shape that is reducible to it; in other contexts it may well refer to the shape.